RetroBlit/luagfx/README.md

 ## How to build?

-LuaGFX is built with OpenWatcom C for ELKS.
-Youn need two components:
+LuaGFX (a clone of Lua) is built with OpenWatcom C for ELKS.
+You need two components:
 * clone [ELKS](https://github.com/ghaerr/elks)
-* for OpenWatcom C on Linux follow [here](https://github.com/ghaerr/elks/wiki/Using-OpenWatcom-C-with-ELKS)
+* for OpenWatcom C on Linux follow [here](https://github.com/ghaerr/elks/wiki/Using-OpenWatcom-C-with-ELKS).
+Once OWC is installed you need to compile ELKS' libc for large model support `make -f watcom.mk MODEL=l`.
+This large model libc will be used for the LuaGFX compilation.

 Compile commands:
 * the default ELKS build with VGA mode X backend: `make -f Makefile.elks`